 This is still a pretty new field of products, but we think the bicycle camper is here to stay and that our picks for the best micro mobile bike campers are very representative of what’s out there at the moment.

-If you think that you like the idea of this but aren’t positive that you want to do the cycling, why not check out our guide to the best e-bike conversion kits, it’s much easier if you can stop peddling and let your bike do the work.
+If you think that you like the idea of this but aren’t positive that you want to do the cycling, why not check out our guide to e-bike conversion kits.
+It’s much easier if you can stop peddling and let your bike do the work.